Programs

 Josh Norek and Ernesto Lechner focus on crossover-friendly Latin rock, electronic, funk, and hip-hop artists.

-The Latin Alternative / New Music episode (Juanes, The Warning, Y La Bamba, Aterciopelados, Roberto Fonseca & more) The Latin Alternative
+The Latin Alternative / New Music episode (Alex Cuba, Fito Paez, Pacha Massive, The Warning, Juanes & more) The Latin Alternative

 This American Life